 - Be enrolled at Kaskaskia College in an eligible program of study.
 You must be pursuing a degree or certificate.
-The following courses are not eligible for financial aid: Nurse’s Aide, Habilitation Technician, GED/Adult Basic Education Classes, and most remedial classes.
+The following courses are not eligible for financial aid: Nurse’s Aide, Habilitation Technician, HEC/Adult Basic Education Classes, and most remedial classes.
 EMT classes (PARM 110) are only covered when required for an eligible certificate or degree program.
 Check with the Office of Financial Aid if you are unsure your courses are eligible.

 - Complete the Free Application for Federal Student Aid (FAFSA) listing Kaskaskia College, federal code number 001701, as your college of choice.

 - Have either a high school transcript indicating your graduation date, or passing HEC score on file with the Admissions Office.

 - If you have attended another college, university, vocational or technical school prior to attending Kaskaskia College, you may be required to have your financial aid transcripts sent to Kaskaskia College even if financial aid was not received at those institutions.